Chapter 5: Seeding

 January to Mid-March

-• Be ready to jump on it.
+• Be ready to jump on it when the conditions are right.

 • Include oats as a cool-season nurse crop.